-Participants travelling on the ASA 'designated' flight are scheduled to arrive at Catania's airport in the evening.
+Participants travelling on the ASA 'designated' flight are scheduled to arrive at Catania's airport in the afternoon (flight AZ1745 departing Rome at 1320hrs and arriving in Catania at 1440hrs).
 Participants not travelling on this flight should discuss the meeting arrangements with their ASA consultant.
-After collecting your luggage, you will travel by private coach to the Grand Hotel Ortigia in Syracuse.
-The evening is at leisure to relax after your flight.
-(Overnight Syracuse)
+After collecting your luggage, we travel by private coach to the Hotel Gutkowski Ortigia in Syracuse.